makeshyft-tom-g/lc-single-domain-asynchronous-http/README.md

 Just click either one of the 2 buttons, look at global variable array HTTPDownload

-Trigger Dequential or asynchronous downloads.
+Trigger Sequential or Asynchronous downloads.

 Whole thing works around a scheduler.